Too Busy for the Full Read?

 - Shelves may slightly sag if you have a lot of weight loaded

 Dumbbells come in two main styles: fixed or adjustable.
-Within the adjustable dumbbell market, you have purpose-built setups and you have loadable dumbbell handles, which are essentially mini barbells.
+Within the adjustable dumbbell market, you have purpose-built setups and loadable dumbbell handles, which are essentially mini barbells.
 I’ll break all three down below.

 Fixed dumbbells are the most traditional dumbbells and what most people are accustomed to using in larger gyms.
 These dumbbells have fixed heads that are pressed, welded, or otherwise fastened to a handle.
 Most fixed dumbbells will have a knurled steel handle that’s either straight or contoured.
-You also may find some fixed dumbbells that offer rubber handles, which are better for cold weather environments.
+You also may find some fixed dumbbells that offer rubber handles, which are better for cold-weather environments.

 The downside to fixed dumbbells is they take up a lot more space than adjustable dumbbells.
-They’re also more expensive depending on how many pairs of fixed dumbbells you purchase.
+They’re also more expensive, depending on how many pairs of fixed dumbbells you purchase.

 Adjustable dumbbells have soared in popularity because of a boom in the home gym market.
-These are great options for home gym owners because they take up far less room and they’re generally less expensive than a fixed set.
+These are great options for home gym owners because they take up far less room and are generally less expensive than a fixed set.

 There is typically a close correlation between price and quality when it comes to adjustable dumbbells.
-Consider function, speed, durability, and feel when you’re deciding which is right for you.
+Consider function, speed, durability, and feel when deciding which is right for you.

 The three adjustable dumbbells mentioned in this article are all quality options.

 Loadable dumbbell handles are the most manual of adjustable dumbbells.
 These are quite literally mini barbells, so you have to physically load plates onto them and secure them with collars.
 These often have the same shafts as some of the larger barbells in terms of knurling, diameter, etc. In that sense, they feel very natural in the hand.